 Paul Simavari, development manager, hybrid marine Europe, BAE Systems, will talk about selecting power and propulsion solutions through application data analysis.
 Data analysis of the specific application is key to selecting the right equipment for an electric hybrid vessel regardless of the power node or hybrid elements.
 Data analysis ensures the longest-possible ESS life, system capability for providing power during charge and operation, and delivers on system expectations for propulsion power and auxiliary loadings both in full EV mode and hybrid operations.
 Data analysis sets up the power and propulsion solutions vessel personality to make sure that it operates in the most efficient state regardless of demands.
 This presentation will demonstrate the advantages of data analysis for product selection.

-The conference (rates apply) takes place June 23-25, 2020, alongside the free-to-attend Electric & Hybrid Marine World Expo, which will see over 150 exhibitors showcase the latest electric and hybrid marine charging and propulsion technologies, components and solutions.
+The conference (rates apply) takes place June 23, 24 and 25, 2020, alongside the free-to-attend Electric & Hybrid Marine World Expo, which will see over 150 exhibitors showcase the latest electric and hybrid marine charging and propulsion technologies, components and solutions.
 Book your pass for the world’s only international conference exclusively dedicated to electric and hybrid marine propulsion systems, charging solutions, technologies and components, here.